astropy/astroquery/docs/cds/cds.rst

     -------- -------- ------- --------- ... ------- --------- ------- ------
      11.2033  33.0092 0.87761 0042+3244 ...
 18.8 11.600000           Refs

-The returned VOTable shows us why the data set has been returned by the mocserver from the cds:
+The returned VOTable shows us why the data set has been returned by the CDS MOC service.

-There is a source from the data set 'CDS/B/cb/lmxbdata' that lies into the cone constraint defined for the past mocserver query.
+Indeed, one can see that there is one source from the data set 'CDS/B/cb/lmxbdata' that is located in the same cone that we used for the the past ``cds`` query.

-Mixing a spatial constraint with a constraint on properties
+Mixing a spatial constraint with a meta-data constraint
 ===========================================================

-We now want to bind a spatial and a properties constraints to the Constraints object so that our cds query returns all the data sets matching those two constraints.
+We now want to bind a spatial and a meta-data constraint to the Constraints object so that our ``cds`` query returns all the data sets matching those two different constraints.

 .. code:: python3